ergo-services/ergo/docs/extra-library/applications/radar.md

 ## Health Probes

 Actors register signals with Radar, specifying which probes the signal affects and an optional heartbeat timeout.
-The health actor monitors the registering process -- if it terminates, all its signals are automatically marked as down.
+The health actor monitors the registering process; if it terminates, all its signals are automatically marked as down.

 ### Registering a Signal